 Monthly Recurring Revenue/ Subscription Revenue

 SaaS businesses usually operate on a monthly income basis.
 Therefore, another important metric to calculate when and why your customers decide to leave your services—is the Monthly Recurring Revenue (MRR) Churn.
-To measure it, you can divide the total churned MRR minus the expanded MRR with the total MRR at the beginning of the month.
+To measure average churn rate for subscription services, you can divide the total churned MRR minus the expanded MRR with the total MRR at the beginning of the month.

 Likewise, you can know your Annual Recurring Revenue (ARR) churn if your business runs annually.
 Similarly, you can divide the total churned revenue minus the expanded revenue with the total ARR at the beginning of the year.